-- During a power-on reset, both POF and BOF are set but the other flag bits are cleared. - For any other reset, previously set flag bits that have not been cleared will remain set.
+- During a power-on reset, both POF and BOF are set but the other flag bits are cleared. - A Watchdog reset is similar to a power-on reset, both POF and BOF are set but the other flag bits are cleared. - For any other reset, previously set flag bits that have not been cleared will remain set.

-7.16.1 Reset vector
+7.17.1 Reset vector

-Following reset, the P89LPC9401 will fetch instructions from either address 0000H or the Boot address.
+Following reset, the P89LPC9402 will fetch instructions from either address 0000H or the Boot address.
 The Boot address is formed by using the Boot Vector as the high byte of the address and the low byte of the address = 00H.

-The Boot address will be used if a UART break reset occurs, or the non-volatile Boot Status bit (BOOTSTAT.0) = 1, or the device is forced into ISP mode during power-on (see P89LPC9401 User manual).
+The Boot address will be used if a UART break reset occurs, or the non-volatile Boot Status bit (BOOTSTAT.0) = 1, or the device is forced into ISP mode during power-on (see P89LPC9402 User manual).
 Otherwise, instructions will be fetched from address 0000H.

-7.17 Timers/counters 0 and 1
+7.18 Timers/counters 0 and 1

-The P89LPC9401 has two general purpose counter/timers which are upward compatible with the standard 80C51 Timer 0 and Timer 1.
+The P89LPC9402 has two general purpose counter/timers which are upward compatible with the standard 80C51 Timer 0 and Timer 1.
 Both can be configured to operate either as timers or event counter.
 An option to automatically toggle the T0 and/or T1 pins upon timer overflow has been added.